-Preparation before the MEETING:
+Preparation before the hearing:

 - Preparation is essential know the background/witness and story.
 Never ask a question if you don't know the answer. - Preparation IS NOT coaching.
-You structure the information you have been given and ask witnesses to expand but you do not lie and you do not create! - Explain the process to the parties what will happen. - If what witnesses say seems to contradict speak to each witness to understand their language and thinking.
-Clear it up with each one! - Remember to explain to witnesses beforehand that they need to speak clearly and loud.
+You structure the information you have been given and ask witnesses to expand but you do not lie and you do not create! - By preparing non leading questions you assist witness to have an idea of how the process will unfold.
+Same structure.
+(Introduction/Experience) - Explain the process and the parties to the witness what will happen. - Explain Cross-Examination to the witness.